PoweringChurch/FinancialLit/README.md

 ### Development

 Playerstate additions and adjustment
-- [ ] Re-implement playerstates and statuses throughtout codebase
+- [x] Re-implement playerstates and statuses throughout codebase

 Functionality
-- [ ] Make Interact module take into account player state and status when determining how to interact with an object
+- [x] Make Interact module take into account player state and status when determining how to interact with an object

 Tackle automatic pivot selection for furniture
 - [ ] Implement way of detecting pivot automatically when placing furniture